chucknewmanjr/Schema_Changes/README.md

 - **Schema_Change.sql** - This can be used without Schema_Validation.
 It creates tables, a trigger and more for recording all DDL changes.
 - **Schema_Validation.sql** - Adds validation onto Schema_Change.sql.
 It displays warnings if the DDL change violates any rules.
 - **Schema_Validation_Rules.sql** - This contains a base set of rules.

+# future changes
+the changes should be stored in a separate database on the server. .
+The db trigger should go into each database that gets tracked.